Magdiel3/nano-git/README.md

     First, ensure you are on the `master` branch and create a new branch named `add_third_example`:

     > NOTE: First command could be skipped as we were alreay on master branch.

+    > **IMPORTANT:** Always perform a `git pull` when creating a branch from master to avoid merging errors or diverging paths.

     ```sh
     git checkout master